Stan Eales is a graphic artist, illustrator and cartoonist living and working in London.

 • “Cashtoons” (Published in UK by Grub Street).
 A book satirizing the world of money and big business.
 Published 1992.

 • “Nature – Man’s Best friend” (Published in Denmark only).
 Another book of eco cartoons.
-Published 1996.
+Published in 1996.

 Illustration, cartoon and design clients include: Warner Books, Paul McCartney, Camden Graphics, Saffron House Consultancy, John Sands (Australia), NobleWorks (New York), Physics World magazine, Macmillan Books, Oxford University Press, British Telecom and Bourjois.